OSDVF/msmladez/README.md

 - Zrcadlení příspěvků z facebooku

+Návod pro skopírování:

 ## How to run the website locally

 The following instructions should work on any Unix-like system (MacOS, Linux).
 For Windows, some steps will have to be worked around.
+(Mainly WP-CLI does not work at all)

 **Prerequisites:**